 Participants will leave with a certificate from ASU and a professional cohort of peers that will form their new sustainability network.
 The program also includes multiple weeks of follow-up activities after the initial three days.

-- Craft and adopt drivers of sustainability and resiliency into organizational practice
+- Craft drivers of sustainability and resiliency into organizational practice

 - Shift understanding of ROI to include sustainability, resilience and innovation